enso-org/enso/doc/language-server/specification/enso-protocol.md

   that cannot close a project that is open by other clients.

 #### `project/listRecent`
-This message requests that the project picker lists the user's most recently opened projects.
+This message requests that the project manager lists the user's most recently opened projects.

 - **Type:** Request